Click here to view the states from which the Capstone College of Nursing currently accepts applications for admission.

 - Current unencumbered RN licensure in the United States.
 Click here to view the states from which the Capstone College of Nursing currently accepts applications for admission.

-Candidates for certification must apply in writing to the Senior Associate Dean for Academic Programs in the Capstone College of Nursing one semester before completion of certification requirements is anticipated.
+Candidates must apply in writing to the Senior Associate Dean for Academic Programs in the Capstone College of Nursing one semester before completion of certificate requirements is anticipated.

 Sample Program of Study